TwelfthDoctor1/TD1-TS4-Scriptology/TD1 TDESC/README.md

 The Newer Version Injectors allows for mutiple injections on one instance therefore saving up on multiple XML Instances (though it is always recommended to classify them through instances).
 The TDESCs for these Injectors follow this context: `TD1[InjectorName]V[VersionNumber].tdesc OR TD1[InjectorName][VersionNumber].tdesc (Example: TD1LootIntInjectorV2.tdesc | TD1AffordanceInjector3.tdesc)`

+### TMS

+The TMS TDESC caters to the Teleport Memory System Mod.
+Parts of its scripts are derived from the DevAccessPanel, if there are any modules referenced in XML but not in TDESC, do check the DevAccessPanel for said information (if available).